 Dr. Justin Remais is Associate Professor of Environmental Health Sciences at UC Berkeley.
 His research combines environmental and theoretical models with field data to study the ecology and epidemiology of infectious diseases.
 More information about his research is available on his website.

-Tomás León (email@example.com) is a PhD student in environmental health sciences at the School of Public Health at the University of California, Berkeley.
+Tomás León (email@example.com) is a PhD candidate in environmental health sciences at the School of Public Health at the University of California, Berkeley.
 His interests lie at the intersection of public health and engineering, which includes sanitation and hydrological risk factors for infectious disease transmission as in the cases of S. japonicum and Opisthorchis viverrini.
 He previously graduated with a BS in Environmental Engineering from the Georgia Institute of Technology.

 Previous UC Berkeley lab members

 Sean Wu, MPH student in Epidemiology & Biostatistics at the University of California, Berkeley.
 He is currently a PhD student in Epidemiology and Computational Biology with John Marshall at Berkeley.